-Clinical preceptors evaluate the Fellow's performance using a competency-based evaluation (CBE) available in Typhon.
+During clinical rotations, clinical preceptors will evaluate the Fellow's performance using a competency-based evaluation (CBE) available in Typhon.
 A separate CBE must be completed for each day the Fellow spends at a clinical site.

-At the conclusion of each clinical week, the clinical mentor conducts an end-of-clinical (EOC) evaluation to evaluate the Fellow's professional conduct.
+At the conclusion of each clinical week, the clinical coordinator will complete an end-of-clinical (EOC) evaluation to evaluate the Fellow's professional conduct.
 An EOC evaluation must be completed for each week the Fellow is present at a clinical site.